bitrise-io/devcenter/_articles/en/reviews/build-trigger-api-draft.md

 [Be aware that Environment Variables have a priority order!](/bitrise-cli/most-important-concepts/#availability-order-of-environment-variables).
 These additional variables will be handled with priority between `Secrets` and `App Env Vars`, which means that you can not overwrite environment variables defined in your build configuration (for example, App Env Vars), only Secrets.

-This parameter must be an **array of objects**, and that every item of the array must include at least a `mapped_to` property.
+This parameter must be an **array of objects**, and every item of the array must include at least a `mapped_to` property.
 This must contain:

 - The key of the Environment Variable.
 - The value of the Environment Variable.